As a College-educated Young Adult, I Had a Problem Trusting the Bible!

 If a book's historical and geographical references are accurate, then a reasonable person would assume the rest of the book is just as reliable.

-6. The Manuscript Evidence for the Bible Is Overwhelming
+6. The Manuscript Evidence Declares the Bible Is Trustworthy

 In the above video, I compare the vast manuscript support for the Bible to the meager evidence for the writings of Plato, the accuracy of which is rarely, if ever, challenged.